AOT-Technologies/forms-flow-ai/forms-flow-idm/keycloak-setup.md

     * Select forms-flow-web from the list of Client Roles selection
     * Select formsflow-client role and click add selected
     * The selected role will come in assigned roles for that subgroup.
-* Repeat the step 2 and 3 for subgroups formsflow-designer and formsflow-reviewer and choose the respective roles for them.
+* Repeat the step 2 and 3 for subgroups formsflow-designer, formsflow-reviewer and formsflow-analyst and choose the respective roles for them.

 ### Test forms-flow-web access in Postman